LucasKuhn/notes/phase2/http.md

 # REQUEST
 A **REQUEST** contains a **Method** and a **URL**
-You can check a request on your browser by opening the console > network (let filter be All and add the tag 'Method').
+You can check a request on chrome by opening the console > network (let filter be All and add the tag 'Method').
 Once you click a GET request it will display 3 tabs: `General`, `Response Headers` and `Request Headers`.
 Open the `Request Header`:

 There are a few things we can check there:
 - On Accept it displays what the request wants the server to return.
 - On User-Agent it displays info about what the user is using.